justinribeiro/blog-pwa/hugo/content/chronicle/2012-11-09-remotely-rendering-high-resolution-models-with-vtk-mesa-3d-cmake-and-three-js.markdown

 // other classy things
 {{< /codeblock >}}

-Pretty staightforward right?
+Pretty straightforward right?
 We're polling the current viewport camera, controls, and field of view so that we can send that to our remote renderer.
 The remote renderer throws back some base64 data that we then use to draw on a secondary canvas that we then bring to the front (note, we don't draw on our WebGL context canvas, that will not do what you want it to).

 ## The example, in action

 The following video shows the concept in action.
 Nifty.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TKZOJNA_ToI" frameborder="0" allowfullscreen></iframe>